 KEPOS in Vienna

-The installation realized in Vienna has been hosted by MAK Museum between the 6th and the 22nd of June 2017.
+The installation realised in Vienna has been hosted by MAK Museum between the 6th and the 22nd of June 2017.

 It has been developed with the help of advanced interactive technology (Arduino, Grasshopper and Firefly) and fabricated through the use of CNC machines.